mollywoodnini/ga-z270x-ug/README.md

 This EFI was created using firmware version `F9d`.
 If you use an older verison, consider upgrading.
 While in theory it should be fine to use an older version, you never know.

+6th gen Skylake CPUs will use iMac 17,x.
+7th gen Kabylake CPUs will use iMac 18,x.

 ## Z270 Series

 Device | UD3 | UD5 | G5 | G7 | G8 | G9 | GK3 | GK5 | GK7 | UG